barrykooij/what-the-file/readme.txt

 Tags: toolbar, development, file, template, template editing, Template Hierarchy, theme, themes, php, php file Requires at least: 3.1
 Tested up to: 3.5.1
-Stable tag: 1.2.1
+Stable tag: 1.3.0
 License: GPL v3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-What The File adds an option to your toolbar showing you what file is used to display the page you’re on.
-Click to edit directly through the theme editor.
-Supports BuddyPress and Roots Theme.
+What The File adds an option to your toolbar showing what file and template parts are used to display the page you’re currently viewing.

 == Description ==

-What The File adds an option to your toolbar showing you what file is used to display the page you’re on.
-If you want to you can click the file name to edit it directly through the theme editor, though I don’t recommend this for bigger changes.
-What The File also supports BuddyPress and Roots Theme based themes.
+What The File adds an option to your toolbar showing what file and template parts are used to display the page you’re currently viewing.
+You can click the file name to directly edit it through the theme editor, though I don’t recommend this for bigger changes.
+What The File supports BuddyPress and Roots Theme based themes.

 More information can be found <a href='http://www.barrykooij.com/what-the-file/'>here</a>.
 For support please visit the <a href='http://wordpress.org/support/plugin/what-the-file'>Support forum</a>.